mfkiwl/riscv-vector4wireless-extension/demo/README.md

 ```
 .
 ├── demo
+│   └── cacl
-│   └── ccm.c：Conjugate Complex Multiply comparison operator.
+│   │    ├── ccm.c：Conjugate Complex Multiply comparison operator.
-│              op_testzvwCcm() is implemented by the zvw instruction;
+│   │    │          op_testzvwCcm() is implemented by the zvw instruction;
-│              op_testrvvCCM() is implemented by the rvv instruction
+│   │    │          op_testrvvCCM() is implemented by the rvv instruction
-│   ├── cdsm.c：Complex Dynamic Scaling MAC Comparison Operator.
+│   │    ├──cdsm.c：Complex Dynamic Scaling MAC Comparison Operator.
-│   │          op_testzvwCdsm() is implemented by the zvw instruction;
+│   │    │         op_testzvwCdsm() is implemented by the zvw instruction;
-│   │          op_testrvvCdsm()is implemented by the rvv instruction
+│   │    │         op_testrvvCdsm()is implemented by the rvv instruction
-│   ├── wap.c: Wideband Average Power comparison operator.
+│   │    ├──wap.c: Wideband Average Power comparison operator.
-│   │          op_testzvwWap() is implemented by the zvw instruction;
+│   │    │         op_testzvwWap() is implemented by the zvw instruction;
-│   │          op_testrvvWap()is implemented by the rvv instruction
+│   │    │         op_testrvvWap()is implemented by the rvv instruction
-│   ├── main.c: Compare the running results and output them
+│   │    ├──main.c: Compare the running results and output them
+│   │    │
+│   ├── Makefile
 ```

 # Compile：